ckeditor/ckeditor4/tests/plugins/tableselection/manual/nestedtablescroll.md

 2. Select cells inside nested table.
 3. Without releasing mouse button, move pointer to the bottom edge of the editor to cause scrolling down to the end of the editor.

+**NOTE:** This issue could not be reproducible in IE and Edge due to https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/12115046/

 **Expected result:**

 * Selection is contained inside nested table.